 Another outcome experienced by students with disabilities who attend MO SW-PBS schools is increased time in regular education classes.
+When reported to the US Department of Education, the category is "greater than 79%" and in the label below indicated by "GT 79%".
 Typically, MO SW-PBS schools had a greater proportion of students with special needs receiving instruction in general education settings compared to Missouri schools preparing to implement SW-PBS or those electing not to participate.